Offroaders123/Gamepad-Svelte/README.md

 # Gamepad Svelte

 A demo for an event-driven abstraction on top of the Gamepad API!
+(I'm not actually using Svelte anymore though)